-I’ve been having an email conversation with my son, Terrill, lately.
+I’ve been having an email-from-prison conversation with one of my sons, lately.
 I have lots of these but this one has taken an interesting turn.
 He has issues of trust.
 He has not trusted us.
 He is currently finishing up his longest prison sentence yet so he has a lot of biding time to do.
 He is also open to finally work on his trust issues.
 While he sits in prison which is a world where trust is a rare commodity.
 Self-protection is the survival game.

-But Terrill has been missing having real conversations with people.
+But he has been missing having real conversations with people.
 Isn’t that a true need?
 So I’ve challenged him to walk into some vulnerability (in prison!) and trust some people.

 Here is what he wrote back: